 We have not generated any revenues from product sales.
-Since our inception, we have financed our operations from public and private sales of equity, the exercise of warrants and stock options, interest income on funds available for investment and government grants and tax credits.
+Since our inception, we have financed our operations from public and private sales of equity, the exercise of warrants and stock options, interest income on funds available for investment, and government grants.
+Our June 2024 private placement generated \$11.7 million in net proceeds after deducting offering expenses.
 We have incurred losses in each year since our inception.
-Our net losses were \$13.7 million and \$13.6 million for the years ended December 31, 2022 and 2021, respectively.
-As of December 31, 2022, we had an accumulated deficit of \$96.2 million.
-Substantially all of our operating losses resulted from expenses incurred in connection with our product candidate development programs, our primary R&D activities, and general and administrative (G&A) support costs associated with our operations and status as a publicly listed company.
+Our net losses were \$24.4 million and \$19.4 million for the years ended December 31, 2024 and 2023, respectively.
+As of December 31, 2024, we had cash, cash equivalents and marketable securities of \$44.1 million and an accumulated deficit of \$140.0 million.
+Substantially all of our operating losses resulted from expenses incurred in connection with our product candidate development programs, our research and development (R&D) activities and general and administrative (G&A) support costs associated with our operations and status as a publicly listed company.

-We expect to continue to incur significant expenses and increased operating losses for at least the next several years.
-In the near term, inclusive of the estimated costs of the Phase 1C study, we anticipate that our quarterly expenses will remain relatively consistent with recent prior periods until the FDA lifts the clinical hold on the IND for our ReMEDy2 trial.
-Once we are able to resume the ReMEDy2 trial, we expect our expenses and operating losses to increase as compared to prior periods.
-Our efforts to expand our team to provide support for our operations and maintaining, expanding and protecting our intellectual property portfolio will also likely contribute to such increases.
+We expect to continue to incur significant expenses and increased operating losses for at least the next few years.
+We anticipate that our quarterly expenses will increase moderately relative to recent prior periods as we expand our ReMEDy2 trial globally and continue site activation and enrollment and as we expand our DM199 clinical development program into PE.
+Our efforts to expand our team to provide support for our clinical and administrative operations will also likely contribute to such increases.

-While we expect our rate of future negative cash flow per month will vary due to the timing of site activations and patient enrollment expenses, we expect our current cash resources will be sufficient to allow us to continue to work with the FDA to lift the clinical hold and continue our Phase 2/3 ReMEDy2 trial in patients with AIS, complete the data analysis from our REDUX Phase 2 trial and evaluate next steps for our CKD program and otherwise fund our planned operations for at least the next 12 months from the date of issuance of the consolidated financial statements included in this report.
-However, the amount and timing of future funding requirements will depend on many factors, including our ability and timing to release the clinical hold on the IND for our ReMEDy2 trial, the timing and results of our ongoing development efforts, including site activations and enrollment in our clinical studies, the potential expansion of our current development programs, potential new development programs, related G&A support and the effects of COVID-19.
-We may require significant additional funds earlier than we currently expect and there is no assurance that we will not need or seek additional funding prior to such time.
+While we expect our rate of future negative cash flow per month will generally increase moderately relative to recent prior periods as we continue our ReMEDy2 trial, including our global expansion, and expand our DM199 clinical development program into PE, we expect our current cash resources will be sufficient to allow us to continue our ReMEDy2 trial, support the Phase 2 PE trial, and otherwise fund our planned operations for at least the next 12 months from the date of issuance of the consolidated financial statements included in this report.
+However, the amount and timing of our future funding requirements will depend on many factors, including timing and results of our ongoing development efforts, including our current ReMEDy2 trial and in particular the rate of site activation and participant enrollment in the study, the Phase 2 PE trial, the potential further expansion of our current development programs and other factors.
+We may require or otherwise seek significant additional funds earlier than we currently expect.
 We may elect to raise additional funds even before we need them if market conditions for raising additional capital are favorable.